Plenary 5: Working Group – Update to CII Principles and Guidelines

 Moncef Ghrib (UNFPA)

-Sarra-Tilila Bounfour (WB Guest)
+Sarra-Tilila Bounfour (WBG Guest)